awsdocs/amazon-s3-user-guide/doc_source/add-object-encryption.md

       Administrators of an external account that have usage permissions to an object protected by your AWS KMS CMK can further restrict access by creating a resource\-level AWS Identity and Access Management \(IAM\) policy\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/images/add-encryption-kms-select-custom-arn.png)

+**Note**
+This action applies encryption to all specified objects\.
+When encrypting folders, wait for the save operation to finish before adding new objects to the folder\.

 ## More info<a name="add-object-encryption-moreinfo"></a>
 +  [How do I enable default encryption for an Amazon S3 bucket?](default-bucket-encryption.md)
 + [Amazon S3 default encryption for S3 buckets](https://docs.aws.amazon.com/AmazonS3/latest/dev/bucket-encryption.html) in the *Amazon Simple Storage Service Developer Guide*